 Please sign this petition telling City Council and Mayor John Suthers that adhering to fire codes in Colorado Springs is not negotiable!

 Colorado Spring's City Planning Department is ignoring and waiving fire access codes, without the use of variances, in the Old Colorado City neighborhood for new infill projects.

 This is dangerous and unacceptable.

-Example #1: A building under construction at 1819/17 W. Pikes Peak Ave. does not have adequate fire equipment access.
+Example #1: An ADU building constructed at 1819/17 W. Pikes Peak Ave. does not have adequate fire equipment access.
 Colorado Springs' Fire Access Code requires that new buildings must have alley access that is, at a MINIMUM, 20 feet wide.
 (Here is the Code in its entirety, see Page 4, 2a.) or a driveway with an unobstructed width of 12 feet (see Page 5, 7b.).
 This new building, which is only five feet away from a neighbor's garage, cannot be accessed through a driveway on the street.
 It can only be accessed through an alley that is 13' feet wide utility-pole-to-utility-pole.
 (You can read the details here.)

-Example #2: Three huge duplexes (7,000 square foot each) have been approved this year to be built at 534 Robbins Place, also in the Old Colorado City area.
+Example #2: Three huge duplexes (7,000 square foot each) have been approved to be built at 534 Robbins Place, also in the Old Colorado City area.
 As with the above property, this property is accessible only through a narrow alley.

 According to a Colorado Springs Gazette article, this property has "a 12-foot-wide alley that a Colorado Springs fire engine ‘couldn’t even access.' " If this project is completed, this alley will be the SOLE entrance to these three duplexes.
 There is no way to widen this road to twenty feet, and a waiver was granted to ignore the fire code.
 (You can read more about this highly controversial construction project here.)